-RRSP allow Canadians to put capital into investments to help save for retirement.
+RRSPs allow Canadians to put capital into investments to help save for retirement.
 These investments include mutual funds, ETFs, and stocks.
 The program also offers some tax benefits.
-While these investments stay in an RRSP you don’t pay income tax on any interest, dividends, or capital gains earned.
+While these investments stay in an RRSP, you don’t pay income tax on any interest, dividends, or capital gains earned.
 Also, capital regularly contributed to RRSP is considered pre-tax.
-This means you can subtract the amount you contribute from your income and pay less in income taxes.
+This means you can deduct the amount you contribute from your income, reducing your income tax burden.

 Why you shouldn’t use your RRSP to pay off debt.